0xInfection/TIDoS-Framework/README.md

 ```

 ### Usage :-
 TIDoS is made to be comprehensive.
-Its highly flexible framework where you just have to select and use modules.
+It is a highly flexible framework where you just have to select and use modules.

 As the framework opens up, enter the website name `eg. http://www.example.com` and let TIDoS lead you.
 Thats it!
 Its as easy as that.